JakubDomarecki/YourWorkout/README.md

 2. Install dependencies: npm install
 3. Run the development server: npm run dev

-## API
+## FAQ
-- To download data from the API, you must provide your API key
+### How to download data from API
-- Create an account on api ninjas and find your key
+- To download data from the API, you must provide your API key.
+Create an account on api ninjas and find your key

 ## Technologies Used
 - Vite,
 - React